Celebrity-powered march planned in Park City the day after inauguration | ParkRecord.com

 Chelsea Handler will lead procession down Main Street during busy weekend

-A celebrity-powered march is planned in Park City during the opening weekend of the Sundance Film Festival, an event meant to promote human rights and social justice as well as one that will be staged the day after Donald Trump is inaugurated.
+A celebrity-powered march is planned in Park City during the opening weekend of the Sundance Film Festival, an event meant to promote human rights and social justice but one that will almost certainly have heavy political undertones as it is scheduled the day after Donald Trump is inaugurated.

-The event is scheduled on Saturday, Jan.
-21, from 9-11 a.m.
+The event is set for Saturday, Jan.
+21 from 9 a.m. until 11 a.m.
 It is billed as the “Women’s March on Main” and will occur alongside a similar march in Washington, D.C.
 The march is not affiliated with Sundance.

 The organizers want to hold the march during what is typically a jammed opening weekend of the festival.
 Crowds are usually the largest during the first weekend of Sundance and traffic is oftentimes terrible.
 But there is also normally a large celebrity presence during the opening weekend and the media focuses on the Friday-to-Sunday stretch of Sundance.